sugarfins/-folio/_portfolio/2_project.markdown

 ### Learning Aegisub’s style code

 Previously, I had only worked with plain SRT files when doing subtitles, and any effects were added after my step in QA.
 Thus, one of the first things I taught myself was how to read the styling code in Aegisub.
 This mostly consisted of copying and pasting some styling code from other subtitle files I had and tinkering with the code.
 Later on, I learned how to implement a set style template so I would not need to write the style code in line by line, but working with the code initially acclimated me to how code in Aegisub was written.
 One particular aspect I had to look up to implement was how to turn text vertical, but in a way that could be read down, not sideways.
-Interestingly, this is easily done in the styling code by adding a {\fn@} to the beginning of the line.
+Interestingly, this is easily done in the styling code by adding a \{\\fn@\} to the beginning of the line.
 This allowed me to put my Japanese text down the right-hand side of the screen.

 ![Vertical Japanese lyrics and Aegisub styling code](/img/aegisub_01.png)
 <div class = "col three caption">Here you can see some examples of the styling code in Aegisub, including font-type, size, border color, and position</div>